The Moscow Kremlin, Russia © Julmin

 Russia Travel Guide

-Simultaneously the land of Catherine the Great, Joseph Stalin, and Vladimir Putin, Russia has captivated the minds of travellers for decades; no small thanks to the mystery of the land behind the old iron-curtain.
+The land of Catherine the Great, Joseph Stalin and Ivan the Terrible, Russia has captivated the minds of travellers for decades; no small thanks to the mystery of the land behind the old Iron Curtain.
 The largest country in the world has only really opened up to travellers from the western world in the last few decades, and now many adventurous tourists are discovering the wonders of a holiday in Russia.

 The west is only a small part of Russia's vast landscape.
 Most tourists never venture into the Russian Far East, home to port cities like Vladivostok and Khabarovsk - made up of an interesting jumble of tsarist-era buildings and cosmopolitan sensibilities.
 For those that do, a six-day ride on the famed Trans-Siberian Railway is the perfect way to experience the Russian landscape.

 Best time to visit Russia